user357x/react-async-render/README.md

       constructor(props, context){ //context argument is REQUIRED
         super(props, context);
         this.state = {
-          //get data from this.props.data which initialied from Redux store
+          //this.props.initData will be set from its parent Component
-          data: this.props.data
+          data: this.props.initData
         };
         if(this.props.url){
-          this.asyncInit(function(done){
+          this.asyncInit(
+            function(done){
-              // fetch the articles async
+              // fetch the articles asyncly
-              this.fetch(this.props.url, function(err, resp){
+              request({
+                method: 'GET',
+                uri: this.props.url,
+                json: true,
+              }, function(err, response, body){
-                var initialData = {data:resp.results}
+                var initialData = {data: body};
-                //passing the second argument as initial data in Redux store done(err, initialData);
+                //set the second argument as initial data in Redux store done(err, initialData);
-              }.bind(this));
-            }.bind(this),
+              });
+            },
-            this.props.initKey, // REQUIRED.
-Used for initial data in Redux store true // set to true means that it will invoke this.setState with the initialData );
+            this.props.initKey // REQUIRED.
+Used for initial data in Redux store );
         }
       }